 Reebok HIIT 2 vs. HIIT 1: is it better?

-Those who own both versions of the Reebok HIIT, generally consider the 2nd iteration and a step in the right direction.
+Those who own both versions of the Reebok HIIT, generally consider the 2nd iteration a "good move" and a step in the right direction.
 Here is why:

 - Improved upper material.
-There is just “better durability, breathability, and overall ”.
+There is just “better durability, breathability, and overall lightness”.
 The additional heel counter at the back is also a welcome stability feature.

 What got worse?
 The lack of stretch in the collar now makes it “a huge pain in the ass to get on.”